biati-digital/alfred-calculate-anything/README.md

 </p>

-### Currency Configuration
+### Currency Options
 By default the workflow will use exchangerates api to make the conversion, exchangerates has only support for 32 currencies, if you need support for all the currencies that this worflow includes you need to get a FREE API Key from https://fixer.io it takes less than a minute.

-You can configure the currency with the options below.
+The following options are available for the currency.
+Simply launch Alfred and type **calculate configure** and select any of the options below.
+[View the configuration section for more info](#configuration)

-- **calculate set currency MXN**
+- **Set base currency**

-This will become your base currency, if you type 100eur it will automatically be converted to mxn
+This will become your base currency, if you type 100eur it will automatically be converted to mxn, examples of currency (USD, EUR, MXN, CAD, etc)

-- **calculate set currency locale en_US**
+- **Set currency locale**

-Used to give format to the converted amount
+Used to give format to the converted amount using the money format of your contry

-- **calculate set fixerapi {yourapihere}**
+- **Set Fixer API**
 Set your fixer API Key for support more currencies

 ### Currency Symbols